What is the North American Rotary Rig Count?

 When is a rotary rig "active" ?

-To be counted as active a rig must be on location and be drilling or 'turning to the right'.
+To be counted as active a rig must be on location and be drilling or 'turning to the right' for the majority of the week (4 out of 7 days).
 A rig is considered active from the moment the well is "spudded" until it reaches target depth or "TD".
 Rigs that are in transit from one location to another, rigging up or being used in non-drilling activities such as workovers, completions or production testing, are NOT counted as active.

 When is an International rotary rig "active"?